SaraR-1/Immigration/README.md

 ## Gender Distribution Plots
 ![alt text](https://github.com/SaraR-1/Immigration/blob/master/Plots/gender_distribution.png)

-This is the gender distribution aggregated both on the destination and the origin territories.
+This is the gender distribution over the years, aggregated both on the destination and the origin territories.

 ## Zones Distribution Plots
 Here I am gonna show the zones distribution across the years.
 With zones I mean the Italian territories division: